 The voices and stories publishers are looking for

-There’s certainly a bigger demand for funny stories, novels with an immediate hook and a unique selling point, underrepresented voices, #ownvoices
+There’s certainly a bigger demand for funny stories, novels with an immediate hook and a unique selling point, underrepresented voices, and #ownvoices

 There will come the need to capture the experiences that the pandemic brought upon children.
 Nevertheless, at the moment, it’s a fair assumption that there’s a bigger need for hopeful, fun, entertaining and uplifting books, and especially witty stories.
-Humour is something that I rarely see in submissions – primarily because it’s incredibly difficult to achieve – and I would love to see more of it.
+Humour is something that I rarely see in submissions—primarily because it’s incredibly difficult to achieve—and I would love to see more of it.

 Tips for querying agents